PhD Study in the Netherlands - A Guide for 2023

 - Historic university system – the Netherlands has several universities dating back to the 16th century

-- Global recognition – 10 Dutch universities are ranked in the top 150 in the world for 2020/21
+- Global recognition – Dutch universities consistently rank in the top 200 in global rankings.

 PhD Study in the Netherlands - Key Details